2024–25 FC Barcelona season: May

-Barcelona began May by coming from behind to beat Valladolid 2–1, which put them two wins away from the La Liga title.
+Barcelona began May by coming from behind to beat Valladolid 1–2, which put them two wins away from the La Liga title.
+Dani Rodríguez made his debut in the match, starting before being forced off with a shoulder injury.

 Barcelona then travelled to the San Siro to face Inter Milan in the second leg of their Champions League semi-final.
 Lautaro Martínez scored in the 21st minute to give Inter the lead.
 Inter were then awarded a penalty in the 45th minute when Pau Cubarsí tackled Martínez in the box, with Hakan Çalhanoğlu converting the penalty.
 The penalty left Hansi Flick furious as Barcelona went into half time 5–3 down on aggregate.
 Barcelona would fight back with goals from Eric García and Dani Olmo to level the score as they dominated the second half.
 In the 87th minute, Raphinha had a chance but it was saved by Yann Sommer; however, Raphinha converted the rebound to give Barcelona the lead in the tie for the first time and put them 9 minutes away from a first Champions League final since 2015.
 However, in the 6th minute of stoppage time, Francesco Acerbi scored from a cross from Denzel Dumfries to level the tie despite Barcelona's complaints about a foul in the build up to the goal.
 The tie finished 6–6 on aggregate, requiring the game to go to extra time.
 In the 9th minute of extra time, Davide Frattesi got a cross from Marcus Thuram and fired it into the net to make it 4–3 to Inter and 7–6 on aggregate.
 Despite two late chances in the seconf half of extra time, Inter held on to win 4–3 and advance to the final 7–6 on aggerate.
 Hansi Flick was furious after the defeat, saying that every 50/50 had gone Inter's way.
 The semi-final was regarded by pundits and fans as one of the greatest Champions League ties in the history of the competition.